earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 **Side Note: Printing Errors in Golang**

-When something goes wrong, you want to print to standard error and then exit.
+You want to print to standard error and exit when something goes wrong.

 The most common way to do this is using the `log` package or another logging framework like [`logrus`](https://github.com/Sirupsen/logrus).